Sedano's: Shipt

 To further expand its online ordering and delivery options, Sedano's announced its partnership with Shipt in May 2020.
-Sedano's customers can order groceries, including fresh produce, meats, deli items, and daily essentials, as well as beer and wine, via the Shipt app or at shipt.com, choose a delivery window time, and have the items delivered to their door.
-Customers must be at least 21 years old to order or accept alcohol deliveries and must present identification upon delivery.
+Sedano's customers can order groceries, including fresh produce, meats, deli items, and daily essentials, as well as beer and wine, choose a delivery window time, and have the items delivered to their door.

 Sedano’s Pharmacy

 In 1977, Sedano's Pharmacy was launched; Armando Guerra Jr., son of Armando Guerra Sr., was named president of Sedano's Pharmacy, having earned his degree in pharmacy at the University of Florida.
-Over the next three decades, Sedano's Pharmacy became a leading Hispanic drug retailer company with 11 locations from Homestead to Kissimmee, Florida.
+Over the next three decades, Sedano's Pharmacy became a Hispanic drug retailer company with 11 locations from Homestead to Kissimmee, Florida.

 In 2007, Navarro Discount Pharmacies, today part of CVS Health, acquired Sedano's Pharmacy for an undisclosed amount.
 The deal only included their 11 freestanding pharmacy locations, not the supermarkets.
 This acquisition allowed Sedano's to focus solely on its core grocery business.

-Giving back to the Community

-Tradition of Giving

-Sedano's Supermarkets has a history of giving back to the community.
-As part of Sedano's corporate social responsibility, Tradition of Giving was launched and is dedicated to supporting families in need across South Florida.
-As part of the initiative, more than 4,000 meal bundles are donated to families associated with 11 local organizations in November and December.
-The meal bundles include a turkey, rice, beans, mashed potatoes, and canned goods to feed a family of four.

-Partner organizations for Sedano's Tradition of Giving include United Way of Miami-Dade, City of Hialeah, Miami-Dade County, City of Miami, Society of St. Vincent of Paul, The Saborido Foundation, Westchester Chamber of Commerce, and the City of Miami Neighborhood Enhancement Team.
-Donations also complete the Thanksgiving Day meals of local homeless shelters Camillus House and Lotus House.

-Sedano's Tradition of Giving culminates with participation at CAMACOL's Annual Holiday Food Basket Drive, where 4,000 holiday meal bundles are distributed to families in need – an initiative Sedano's has supported for over 20 years.